-There were no significant sampling or operating variations encountered during the test program, with the exception of a governor valve issue at the turbine.
+There were no significant sampling or operating variations encountered during the test program, with the exception of mill issues on December 3, 2020.
 While this limited the operating capacity of the boiler testing was still conducted while at site-specific representative, normal operating conditions.
+Because the mill issues were resolved on December 4, 2020 and the unit was able to generate electricity >90% of rated capacity, three runs were performed (Runs 2, 3, and 4) and averaged to evaluate compliance with applicable emission limits.